 Q: What is one piece of advice you always follow?

 A: Philosophically, just follow your passion.
 My dad told me that one.
-On the practical side, I tell to all young engineers to double check their work before they send it.
+On the practical side, I tell all young engineers to double-check their work before they send it.
 It saves a lot of grief.

 Q: What does a video production crew need to know about how the dialogue, music, and audio pieces all fit together?

 A: I first learned to mix by doing music projects.
 I like to approach all mixing from that background.
 In a rock song, you build the energy first by creating a cohesive and punchy foundation from the rhythm section.
 The rest of the layers—the melody, both vocal and instrumental—are added to that core.